hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 ## Configuring and Populating Vault

-Terraform can be used by the Vault adminstrators to configure Vault and populate it with secrets.
+Terraform can be used by the Vault administrators to configure Vault and populate it with secrets.
 In this case, the state and any plans associated with the configuration must be stored and communicated with care, since they will contain in cleartext any values that were written into Vault.